Read This First

 Prompt 1: Civil unrest often correlates to an imbalance between racial/religious/cultural/linguistic identity and national identity.
 Comment on the history of such imbalances leading to political strife.

-The pressure point is Civil unrest often correlates to an imbalance between: this is where Identity Politics stops being merely named and starts guiding judgment.
+The live issue is Civil unrest often correlates to an imbalance between.
+This is where Identity Politics starts to guide judgment instead of merely sounding important.

-At this stage, the gain is not memorizing the conclusion but learning to think with Civil unrest often correlates to an imbalance and Conflict theorists seem to have a vested.
+Treat Civil unrest often correlates to an imbalance and Conflict theorists seem to have a vested as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The political pressure is legitimacy: claims about order, identity, or stability must answer to actual persons living under institutions.

 The breakup of Yugoslavia in the early 1990s is a prime example where ethnic and religious identities clashed with the concept of a singular Yugoslav national identity.
 This disintegration led to several violent conflicts, notably among Serbs, Croats, and Bosniaks, who each sought to strengthen their own ethnic identities often at the expense of others.